MitvaVirvadiya/ai-object-detection/README.md

 ## Live Demo

 You can find a live demo of this project [here](https://ai-object-detection-omega.vercel.app/).
-(Replace "#" with your live URL)

 ## Features